Methodology

 Overview

-Unlike Statistics Canada's Consumer Price Index (CPI), which is published monthly with a 3-week lag, CGPI provides daily price tracking with same-day publication.
+Unlike Statistics Canada's Consumer Price Index (CPI), which is published monthly with a 3-week lag, CGPI provides weekly price tracking with same-week publication.

 Index Formula